-- This drawing is copyright of HollandGreen Ltd. Reproduction is only to take place with written authority. - 2.
-These plans are subject to Planning & Building Regulation Approva - or any other statute in law before building work commences.

-3. Any structural work where mentioned on this drawing is subject to a qualified structural and civil engineer calculation - before building work commences.
+- This drawing is copyright of HollandGreen Ltd. Reproduction is only to take place with written authority - 2.
+These plans are subject to Planning & Building Regulation Approva or any other statute in law before building work commences.
+3. Any structural work where mentioned on this drawing is - subject to a qualified structural and civil engineer calculation - before building work commences.
 All boundaries are assumed.
 To be confirmed on site before building work commences. - Any discrepancies are to be brought to the attention of HollandGreen Ltd for rectification.
-If in doubt, ASK. - Only drawings marked as CONSTRUCTION status can be used to build or manufacture from. - All windows and doors shown on schedules and drawings are - indicative only and no manufacturing should be carried out until a site survey has been conducted by manufacturer.
+If in doubt, ASK.
+5 - Only drawings marked as CONSTRUCTION status can be used to build or manufacture from. - All windows and doors shown on schedules and drawings are - indicative only and no manufacturing should be carried out until a site survey has been conducted by manufacturer.
 The survey information shown on this drawing is based on a survey prepared by a third party.
 HollandGreen accept no responsibility for the accuracy or completeness of the survey.

-Proposed North Elevation - solar shading
+Drawing: Proposed North Elevation - solar shading open

+Revision Date Details

+PL-1 19/08/2024 Issued to Consultants

-L-2 29/08/2024 Issued to Consultants L-3 03/09/2024 Issued to Consultants
+PL-2 29/08/2024 Issued to Consultants

+PL-3 03/09/2024 Issued to Consultants